angular/router/docs/getting-started.md

 };
 ```

-### High level item
+### High level overview

-Here's a high-level overview of the thing:
+This is the basic logic that the router uses.

 ```dot
 digraph G {